Lyinggod/lgs-item-viewer/README.md

 <img src="https://github.com/Lyinggod/lgs-item-viewer/blob/main/images/table-configuration-dialog.jpg" width=400>

 - **Table Name** - By default the table name is the name of the item type.
+- **Subheader Name** - This allows for a subheader to be applied to a table.
+If the table set to _Group Items by Folder_ (see below) then this value defaults to the folder name.
 - **Table Message** - A HTML message placed below the table name.
 - **Grid View**
   -  Checked: Shows the table in a a grid as in the above image.
 Click on the row to show the item description.
   -  Unchecked: Shows only one column with all fields displayed horizontally, with the description as the last element.
--  **Group Items by folder**: Subdivides tables based on folder source.
+-  **Group Items by folder**: A single table is normally created for type such as "weapon" or "itemattachemnt".
+This Subdivides the tables based on top level folder source.
 This causes table name to default back to item type.
 -  **Hide From Players**: Hides the table from players.
 Collapses the table in GM view
 -  **Hide Folder Name**: When using _Group Items by Folder_, the source folder is shown below the name.
 This hides the folder name.
+This is retained in the even that Subheader is used to record information that the GM does not whish to be displayed.
 -  **Image Display Options**: Sets the maximum height and width of the table and its location.
 In grid view, image appears with description.
   - **Trim large Images**: Sets image to full size.
 If image is wider or taller then maximum size then it trims the left/right or bottom the image based on whether it is wider or higher then max.
 - **Move** - Change relative position of table compared to other tables in the tab.
 Changed _Group Items by Folder_ resets this to original position.
 This functions in real time.